 * Note: If you have already established a baseline for the old vessel by submitting information verifying your vessel’s baseline specifications, you will not need to submit additional verification.
 You should submit information about the replacement vessel.

-Application for a vessel upgrade

-You should complete and submit:

-Page 3 - General Information

-Page 5 - Section B--Upgrade

-You should submit the following supporting documentation:

-Vessel specification documentation (See Section E-Item 1)

 Application for Confirmation of Permit History

 You should complete and submit